sul-dlss/cocina-models/README.md

 This is a Ruby implementation of the SDR data model (named "COCINA").
 The data being modeled includes digital repository objects.

-It provides a way for consumers to validate objects against models using dry-struct and dry-types gems.
+Validation is performed by openapi (using OpenAPIParser).
+Modeling is provided by dry-struct and dry-types.
+Together, these provide a way for consumers to validate objects against models and to manipulate thos objects.

 This is a work in progress that will ultimately implement the full [COCINA data model](http://sul-dlss.github.io/cocina-models/).
 See also [architecture documentation](https://sul-dlss.github.io/taco-truck/COCINA.html#cocina-data-models--shapes).

 ## Generate models from openapi.yml

+Note that only a small subset of openapi is supported.
+If you are using a new openapi feature or pattern, verify that the model will be generated as expected.

 ### All
 ```